-Rudy Tanzi, a professor of neurology at Harvard University, explores this question in his research.
-Tanzi says the future of Alzheimer’s prevention could look like this: You will get a brain scan around age 50.
+Rudy Tanzi, a professor of neurology at Harvard University, says the future of Alzheimer’s prevention could look like this: You will get a brain scan around age 50.
 If your inflammation levels indicate that beta-amyloid—the toxic protein that accumulates into plaques in Alzheimer’s patients’ brains—is higher than normal, you would take a drug to lower beta-amyloid levels, just as you take medication to lower your cholesterol and prevent cardiovascular disease.
 Tanzi, who is currently working on a drug that will target beta-amyloid, is hopeful this process will be as efficient as it is effective.

 But that kind of assessment isn’t available yet—so what can we do to lower Alzheimer’s risk in the meantime?
-Tanzi said making lifestyle changes related to sleep, exercise and diet will not only lower your risk of developing Alzheimer’s, but could also slow down the progression of the disease.
-His research shows that by changing your habits, including practicing meditation or making dietary changes, you can chemically modify your DNA by controlling your genes’ activity.
+Tanzi said making lifestyle changes related to sleep, exercise and diet will not only lower your risk of developing Alzheimer’s, but could also slow down the progression of the disease, which is as close as you can get to preventing Alzheimer’s today.
+His research shows that by changing your habits, including practicing meditation or following a low-inflammation diet, you can chemically modify your DNA by controlling your genes’ activity.
 According to Tanzi, these changes could ward off the neuroinflammation that leads to Alzheimer’s.

-Being Patient spoke to Tanzi about how lifestyle changes can help those with copies of ApoE4—the gene most associated with Alzheimer’s—prevent cognitive decline and how changing your day-to-day habits could keep your brain healthy.
-This is part two of a two-part series on Being Patient’s discussion with Tanzi on Alzheimer’s research and prevention.
+Being Patient spoke to Tanzi about how lifestyle changes can help those with copies of ApoE4—the gene most associated with Alzheimer’s—prevent Alzheimer’s-related cognitive decline and how changing your day-to-day habits could keep your brain healthy.
+This is part two of a two-part series on Being Patient’s discussion with Tanzi on Alzheimer’s prevention and research.
 Read part one here.

-Being Patient: Many people who have been impacted by Alzheimer’s care about lifestyle factors, especially those who have one or two copies of the ApoE4 gene, which could increase your chances of developing Alzheimer’s.
+Being Patient: Many people who have been impacted by Alzheimer’s, especially those who have one or two copies of the ApoE4 gene, which could increase your chances of developing Alzheimer’s, want to know the best ways to prevent Alzheimer’s disease, or lower their risk of it.
 You’ve written several books with Deepak Chopra on brain health.
-For people with those genes, is making lifestyle changes to protect their brain worth it?
+For people with those genes, is making lifestyle changes to protect their brain worthwhile?

 Dr. Tanzi: Yes, it’s worth it.
 These rare mutations in the early-onset genes that we found—like amyloid precursor protein (APP)—guarantee that someone will get the disease by 60 years old.
 My colleagues and I are working on a drug that will hopefully go into Phase 1 trials next year and could help people with these mutations.